18 ex-NBA players charged in $4M health care fraud scheme

 Wroten averaged 11.1 points in 145 career games.
 Patterson averaged 10.7 points per game with six different teams.
 Miles, the No. 3 pick in the 2000 draft, averaged 10.1 points per game and played with four different franchises.

-AP Basketball Writer Tim Reynolds is based in Miami.
+Associated Press Basketball Writer Tim Reynolds is based in Miami.
+AP reporter Jennifer Peltz contributed reporting from New York.